Search This Blog

 Andrew Carnegie visiting Waukegan, circa 1903.
-LCDM Collection. |
+Dunn Museum Collections.

-Carnegie worked at a cotton mill, Western Union and the Pennsylvania Railroad before beginning his own business in 1865—the Carnegie Steel Company.
+Carnegie worked at a cotton mill, Western Union, and the Pennsylvania Railroad before beginning his own business in 1865—the Carnegie Steel Company.
+Through his shrewd and often criticized business practices, Carnegie became the world’s wealthiest man.

 The first Carnegie Library in the United States was built in Braddock, Pennsylvania in 1889.
 Curt Teich postcard A23659 (1911).

 The amount of money that Carnegie gave each town was based on U.S. Census figures, and averaged about $2 per person.
 Nearly all Carnegie libraries were built according to "The Carnegie Formula," which required matching contributions from the town that received the donation.
-Generally, this meant the people had to be willing to raise taxes to support the library.
+Generally, this meant people had to be willing to raise taxes to support the library.
 He also required that the town provide the building site, and free service to all.

 The Carnegie Library in Waukegan, with its unusual semicircular shape and Ionian Greek style architecture stands at the corner of Washington Street and Sheridan Road.
 It served as the community’s library from 1903-1965.